 Dr Maximilian Werner, (Senior Lecturer), Earthquakes; evolution of the crust; geophysics; natural hazards; risk.

 Professor Fiona Whitaker, (Professor), Hydrogeological, diagenetic, sedimentary evolution of carbonate rocks; numerical modelling; process-based field and experimental studies of modern carbonates.

-Dr James Wookey, (Reader), Linking mineral physics to seismic observations; seismic observations and modelling of the deep Earth.
+Professor James Wookey, (Reader), Linking mineral physics to seismic observations; seismic observations and modelling of the deep Earth.

 Self-funded applicants: no fixed deadline.